 On completion of the oral examination, the Examiners should advise the candidate of their intended recommendation to the faculty.

 Attendance at the oral examination

 The oral examination is an integral part of the examination process and attendance is compulsory.
-Failure to attend a pre-arranged oral examination without prior notification to the supervisor and/or internal examiner and without good reason, may result in the student failing the oral examination and ultimately failing their degree.
+Failure to attend a prearranged oral examination without prior notification to the supervisor and/or internal examiner and/or without good reason or justification for non-attendance, may result in the student failing the oral examination and ultimately failing their degree.